sitMCella/azure-terraform-ssl-certificate-renewal/README.md

 }
 ```

+The properties correspond to:
-The "tenant_id" property corresponds to the Microsoft Entra tenant ID.
-The "subscription_id" property
+- tenant_id: Microsoft Entra tenant ID.
-correspond to the Azure Subscription ID.
-The "client_id" and "client_secret" properties correspond
+- subscription_id: Azure Subscription ID.
-to the client ID and secret of the App Registration.
-The "domain_name" property corresponds to the
+- client_id: client ID (application ID) of the App Registration.
+- client_secret: secret of the App Registration.
-name of the custom domain created in the domain registrar.
-The "email_address" property corresponds to
+- domain_name: name of the custom domain created in the domain registrar.
-the email address used for creating the SSL certificate.
-The "pfx_password" property corresponds to the
+- email_address: email address used for creating the SSL certificate.
-password for the PFX SSL Certificate.
+- pfx_password: password for the PFX SSL Certificate.

 ## Provision Solution

+Enable the Terraform resources, following the sequence number of the comments in the Terraform code.

+1. Configure the nameservers of the registered domain in the registrar portal with the nameservers defined by the Azure DNS Zone (Record name @, type NS).
+2. Create a temporary record in the Azure DNS Zone in order to generate the initial SSL Certificate.
+3. Configure the custom domain in the Storage Account after the temporary record has been created in the Azure DNS Zone.
+4. Provision the Application Gateway after the initial SSL certificate has been added to the Key Vault using the function in the Azure Function App.
+5. Create the final record in the Azure DNS Zone.
+Delete the temporary record from the Azure DNS Zone.

 Execute the following Terrafom commands: